Buffalo vs. Akron NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Buffalo has combined with its opponents to score more than 57.5 points only two times this season.

-- Akron and its opponents have combined to score more than 57.5 points in three of seven games this season.
+- Akron's games have gone over 57 points in three of seven chances this season.

-- The combined points per game average of the two teams, 51.9, is 5.6 points fewer than Saturday's over/under.

-- The 65.9 points per game these two squads have allowed their opponents to score this season are 8.4 more than the 57.5 total in this contest.
+- The two teams combine to average 51.9 points per game, 5.1 less than the total in this contest.

-- The Bulls and their opponents score an average of 57.2 points per game, 0.3 fewer than Saturday's total.

-- In 2021, games involving the Zips have averaged a total of 53.7 points, 3.8 fewer than this game's set over/under.
+- The 57 total in this game is 3.3 points above the 53.7 average total in Zips games this season.

 Buffalo Stats and Trends

-- Buffalo has one win against the spread in seven games this year.
+- Thus far this year Buffalo has one win against the spread.

-- This season, the Bulls are winless against the spread when entering a game as a favorite of 12 points or more.
+- This season, the Bulls are winless ATS when entering a game as a favorite of 12 points or more.

-- Buffalo's games this year have eclipsed the over/under two times in six opportunities (33.3%).
+- Buffalo's games this year have gone over the total in two out of six opportunities (33.3%).

-- The Bulls have seven giveaways this season, while the Zips have nine takeaways .
+- This year, the Bulls have seven turnovers, two fewer than the Zips have takeaways (9).

 - Find the latest spread and moneyline odds for Buffalo at SISportsbook.